Baidoo89/my-inventory-saas/my-inventory-saas/PROJECT_DOCUMENTATION.md

 ---

 ## 1. Executive Summary
-StockFlow is a comprehensive SaaS (Software as a Service) application designed to digitize retail operations for Small and Medium Enterprises (SMEs).
+SmartStock is a comprehensive SaaS (Software as a Service) application designed to digitize retail operations for Small and Medium Enterprises (SMEs).
 It addresses critical business challenges such as inventory tracking, sales recording, and business continuity in low-connectivity environments.
 The system leverages modern web technologies to provide a seamless, responsive, and secure user experience across desktop and mobile devices.

 ---